NordVPN Review: Quick Expert Summary

 File Protection scans the files you download for malware, removes any malicious file it detects, and sends you alerts.
 You also get cloud-based threat detection that, when turned on, uploads any suspicious files to the cloud where they’re inspected for any malware.

 In my tests, Threat Protection performed pretty well, as it got rid of most ads on the sites I visited and it also stopped me from accessing shady websites.
-However, it wasn’t able to block as many ads as Private Internet Access’s ad blocker (PIA MACE).
+However, it wasn’t able to block as many ads as Private Internet Access’s ad blocker (PIA MACE) or ExpressVPN’s ad blocker.

 Threat Protection’s anti-malware capabilities aren’t great, though.
 I tested it using a collection of malware-infected sites, and it failed to catch a good number of malware files.